gabo2192/react-auth-template/README.md

 ## To Fix

-- At time of creation Chakra UI need to be fixed at version 1.1.2.
+- At time of creation Chakra UI needed to be fixed at version 1.1.2.

 ## Available Scripts